All Episodes

 We made a big mistake.

-They if they do it, they put it back page, you never see it, and they do it one paragraph correction on a 10,000-word story they did.
+And they do it one paragraph correction on a 10,000-word story they did.

 At any rate, Bob in Sacramento, my adopted hometown, nice to have you, sir, on the EIB network.

-Uh taking my call, Megadidos from California.
+We're taking my call, Mega Didos from California.

 But let's face it, the Justice Brothers are on a roll.

-Uh but I just love to I'd love to launch on this, but I've I'm trying to be guarded in the ammo I give people and not the kind of MO you think.
+I don't want to give too much away here because I don't this is I don't want to help these people but I'd love to launch on this, but I'm trying to be guarded in the ammo I give people and not the kind of ammo you think.

-Uh in the first place, I know, and I I don't say this out of ego, this is a pure business thing.
+In the first place, I know, and I don't say this out of ego.

 I never said a word about Paula Zahn.

-Paul is on does a whole feature on the Michael J. Fox episode from last October, repeating all of the lies, replaying the looped video of my supposedly making fun of and impersonating Michael J. Fox.
+Paula Zahn does a whole feature on the Michael J. Fox episode from last October, repeating all of the lies, replaying the looped video of my supposedly making fun of and impersonating Michael J. Fox.

-Now, what I said earlier, the reason this stuff doesn't work is because you people who listen are tremendous in number, and you know the truth.
+Now, what I said earlier, the reason this stuff doesn't work is because you people who listen are tremendous in number and you know the truth.

 They have to lie about what happens on this program in order to be critical of it.